 When to go: Shoulder Season (April-May or September-October)

+This is one of the best Italy vacations for really energetic and active travelers.
 This itinerary is great for those visiting Italy for the first time, who think they may never have the opportunity to return again.
 Not everyone travels all the time, which is totally understandable.
 Some can’t afford to travel often, and some don’t really want to.
 If you think you’ll only be in Italy once in your life, this is the itinerary for you.
 It’s definitely an aggressive itinerary that requires you to move through the country nearly every day and spend about one day in each city, but it can be done!

 Days 1 & Day 2: Rome